ryanslikesocool/Anaglyph3D/README.md

 ## Notes
 - Rendering with this effect may be expensive, since the whole screen must be rendered up to three times every frame.

+## Known Issues and Limitations
+- The effect does not currently support MSAA.